chapinhall/FSSDC/data-quality-toolkit/README.md

 2. Install RStudio: RStudio is a development environment that makes using R easier.
 It is also free to download.
 You can download RStudio from the RStudio website (https://www.rstudio.com/products/rstudio/download/).
 Select the RStudio Desktop Open Source option.

-3. Install the following list of R packages:
+3. Install the following list of R packages (Modify to add script):

 - "dplyr",
 - "data.table",